 5 all-time best Paresh Rawal comedy films to watch on OTT if his Hera Pheri 3 exit has left you heartbroken

-Paresh Rawal has been making it to the headlines ever since he has confirmed his exit from Hera Pheri 3 also co-starring Akshay Kumar and Suniel Shetty.
+Paresh Rawal has been making it to the headlines ever since he confirmed his exit from Hera Pheri 3, co-starring Akshay Kumar and Suniel Shetty.

 We know that you all are quite disheartened after Paresh Rawal's exit from Hera Pheri 3.
 Even after the veteran star has confirmed the same, fans cannot stop requesting him to reconsider his decision.
 While we do not see a chance of Rawal returning to the franchise, we can at least rejoice and celebrate his comic timing by watching these comedy films on OTT.